freakent/dbus-mqtt-devices/README.md

 - 	Each device service will appear separately on the Venus GX device, and each can have a customised name that will show on the GX display and in VRM.
-- 	Currently this driver supports four services but the protocol and the driver have been designed to be easily extended for other services supported by dbus-mqtt (see [services.yml](https://github.com/freakent/dbus-mqtt-devices/blob/main/services.yml)).
+- 	This driver currently supports a subset of the Victron services exposed through dbus-mqtt but the protocol and the driver have been designed to be easily extended for other services supported by dbus-mqtt (see [services.yml](https://github.com/freakent/dbus-mqtt-devices/blob/main/services.yml)).
--  client devices should always self register (by sending sending a Status message with connected = 1) on connecting to MQTT.
+-   client devices MUST always self register (by sending sending a Status message with connected = 1) on connecting to MQTT.
 Re-registering an already registered device has no adverse affect.
 -   A working Arduino Sketch (for Arduino Nano 33 IOT) that publishes temperature readings from an Adafruit AHT20 temperature and humidity module using this driver and mqtt-dbus is available at https://github.com/freakent/mqtt_wifi_sis
+-   Simple client examples (gps-simulator and tank-simulator) can be found in the test-data directory.
+    These are NOT designed to be run on the GX, but you can run them from any other computer connected to the same network as the Venus OS device.

 ## Troubleshooting